 embodies this principle.
 In the form shown in the figure, a small thin pencil of carbon is supported loosely between two little blocks of the same substance fixed to a sounding-board of thin pine-wood, the blocks being connected with one or two small cells and a Bell receiver.
 The amplitude of the vibrations emitted by the receiver may be much greater than those of the original sounds, and therefore the microphone may serve, as its name indicates, to magnify minute sounds, such as the ticking of a watch or the footfalls of an insect, and render them audible.
 In modern telephony microphones under the name of carbon transmitters are in general use.
-Fig. 289a depicts the well-known Blake transmitter.
-The voice is directed through a shallow wooden mouth-piece M upon a diaphragm d of sheet iron held round its edge in a rubber packing.
-Behind it are the contact parts consisting of a pin of platinum mounted on a delicate spring f pressing delicately against a polished plug k of hard carbon mounted upon a stiffer spring g.
-The current comes to the contact point by one spring and goes away by the other.
-A crooked back-lever b with an adjusting screw j serves to attain the proper initial pressure against the diaphragm.
-Another kind of transmitter, a modification of that of Hunnings' loudspeaking transmitter, is shown in Fig. 289b.
-The main feature of the Hunnings class of instruments is the use of granulated coke carbon placed loosely so that the voice can act upon its particles while the current finds its way through the mass.
-The voice thus acts on all the loose contacts at once, while the numerous paths for the current permit a larger current to be used than is possible with single contacts.
-In the form shown in the cut the granules are placed in a kind of box with a thin bottom of metal or carbon, on which the granules rest, and which is capable of vibrating with the voice.
-A piece of metal or carbon presses lightly on the granules from above, and serves as the other electrode.
-Much stronger currents can be used with such transmitters than with those having single contacts.
+In the Blake transmitter a pin of platinum is pressed by a light spring against a polished plug of hard carbon, forming a delicate contact through which the current flows.
+This electrical mechanism is mounted behind a metal disk to take up the vibrations of the speaker's voice.
+In the Hunnings loud-speaking transmitter granulated coke carbon is placed loosely between two metal surfaces, so that the current flows through the loose particles.
+The voice acts on all the loose contacts at once.